Eight Associate RGDs receive Scholarships to attend DesignThinkers 2025 in Toronto

 Sponsor: Razor Creative Solutions Inc.

-With guidance from RGD mentor Amelia Nash RGD, Brianna refined the files, produced a small print run and mailed copies in waves to agencies and professionals she admired.
+Brianna created this bold self-promotion piece to help her stand out after graduating from her design program.
+Rather than relying on a traditional business card or email, Brianna created a lightweight, budget-friendly newspaper that combines work samples, CV and cover letter into one cohesive format.
+With guidance from her RGD mentor Amelia Nash RGD, Brianna refined the files, produced a small print run and mailed copies to agencies and professionals she admired.
 The project received enthusiastic responses, resulting in coffee chats, discovery calls and offers for freelance and employment.
-More than just a portfolio, Newspaper Portfolio became a demonstration of creativity, adaptability and resourcefulness in turning self-promotion into real opportunity.
+More than just a portfolio, Newspaper Portfolio demonstrated her creativity, adaptability and resourcefulness.

 Jonathan Tieh Associate RGD